oracle/oci-cloud-controller-manager/README.md

    cloud-provider.
  - ServiceController - responsible for creating load balancers when a service of `type: LoadBalancer` is created in Kubernetes.
+ - RouteController - response for managing the route tables for instances to allow for podCIDRs to be directly accessible without an overlay

 ## Setup and Installation